"Market Intelligence for High-Geared Performance"

 By offering, the market encompasses hardware based solutions and software based solutions.

-The hardware based solutions segment dominated the market with the largest share in 2023.
+The hardware-based solutions segment dominated the automotive cybersecurity market share in 2023.
 Compliance with automotive cybersecurity regulations and standards, such as UNECE WP.29 and ISO/SAE 21434, often requires robust hardware-based security measures to protect against cyber threats.
 This factor fuels the segment's growth.

 The software based solutions segment is anticipated to witness a high growth rate over the considered period.
 With the rise of connected vehicles, there is a mounting need for software solutions to secure communication channels, data exchange, and network interactions within and outside the vehicle.
 Therefore, modern vehicles are prone to cyber threats, which is expected to advance the growth of the segment during the forecast period.